 Enter a search request and press enter.
 Press Esc or the X to close.

-The Student Government Association takes an active role in helping students participate in Southern College of Optometry’s mission.
+The Student Government Association takes an active role in helping students participate in SCO’s mission.
 The SGA recommends policies, and its president is an ex-officio member of the Board of Trustees.

 Most students are able to find more than one student organization to join.
 One of the more popular organizations is the Student Volunteer Optometric Services to Humanity (SVOSH).
 Through SVOSH, about 80 students travel each year to Central America for 10 days to help provide vision care.
 This challenging, yet rewarding, program is partially sponsored by the Lions Clubs of America, and students lodge with Lions Club families.